metabase/metabase/docs/administration-guide/databases/impala.md

 Finally, you can choose a custom plugins directory if the default doesn't suit your needs by setting the environment variable `MB_PLUGINS_DIR`.

-### Configuring Kerberos
+### Authentication mechanism

 The Impala JDBC driver support 4 different authentication mechanisms.
 ```
 No Authentication
 Kerberos
 User Name
 User Name And Password
 ```
+The preferred mechanism can be selected using the AuthMech parameter.

+### Configuring Kerberos

-To configuring the Impala driver to use Kerberos use the following steps:
+Configuring the Impala driver to use Kerberos requires the following steps:

-1) Install Kerberos client packages on the server where you have installed Metabase.
+1. Install Kerberos client OS packages on the server where you have installed Metabase.
-2) Configure the correct Kerberos settings (krb5.conf)
+2. Configure the correct Kerberos settings (krb5.conf), see the following example:

 ```
 [libdefaults]